billwear/billwear.github.io/vp.md

 Here’s the trick: realizing your ideas involves creating new habit loops that make progress automatic.
 When you build a system for following through on your ideas, your brain eventually learns to treat realization as just another habit, which takes the pressure off your willpower and makes consistency easier.

 #### 3. **The Executive Function Paradox**
 Your brain’s prefrontal cortex—the part responsible for planning, decision-making, and follow-through—loves structure.
 This is where visionary thinkers often run into trouble.
-While your creative brain is great at dreaming up big ideas, your executive function brain craves order and routine.
+While your creative brain is great at dreaming up big ideas, your executive function craves order and routine.
 If you don’t provide it, you’ll get stuck in a loop of overthinking and indecision.
 Without a system to channel your ideas into action, your brain will spin in circles, refining the vision but never getting it done.

 ---